Here are some answers to frequently asked questions.

 I emailed you, when will you respond?

 - I usually sit down on Monday or Tuesday to respond to all of my incoming messages from the previous week.
 If you need to get in touch with me right away -- please call my cell phone.
 My number is 614-364-3047.
 Please be respectful of the time you're calling or texting as this number is my personal cell phone.
-If I don't answer right away, I am either tattooing or I am busy --please leave a message and I will call you back as soon as I can -- please don't call 5 or 10 times if I don't pick up or send me texts after midnight.
+If I don't answer right away, I am either tattooing or I am busy --please leave a message and I will call you back as soon as I can -- please don't call incessantly if I don't pick up, or send me texts after midnight.

 Where are you located?